tdolan12/Freefolio_Capstone_Public/README.md

 # 2024 UC Berkeley Master in Information and Data Science Fall Capstone
 # FreeFolio

 FreeFolio is a free, AI-powered platform using an agentic framework to dynamically generate real-time statistics and visualizations, letting users "Talk to their data."
+This project features cutting-edge Generative AI practices such as RAG, SQL Agents, and ReAct Agent orchestration.
 Developed as a capstone project by Thomas Dolan, Elad Oz, Glenn Desouza, and Maximillian Jacob.

 ## Demo